disclosure: This post is sponsored by FrogTape.

 Here are our finished baseboards with one coat of primer and two coats of paint.

-Here’s the finished office with its beautiful new baseboards.
+Here are the beautiful new baseboards.

 And this weekend?